elliesec/Bondage-College/BondageClub/Books/Markdown/TheBondageClubManual/TheBondageClubManual.md

 #### Character label color

 This determines the color in which your member name will appear beneath your character, as well as in chatroom logs.
-You directly enter a hexadecimal color code (e.g. `#d81f1f` or `#86F`), or you can use the color picker tool by clicking this button:
+You can directly enter a hexadecimal color code (e.g. `#d81f1f` or `#86F`) or use the color picker tool by clicking this button:

 ![Color Picker Icon](../../../Icons/Color.png)